 How to Grow Tokyo Bekana as a Microgreen

-In the example below, Tokyo Bekana is grown to the edge of the cotyledon to the true leaf stage.
+In the example below, Tokyo Bekana is grown from the edge of the cotyledon to the true leaf stage.

 We also tried two different microgreen growing methods.
 The weighted and domed methods.

-It wouldn't be surprising if this microgreen also grew well on grow mats.
-Maybe we will try that when we decide which type of grow mat we prefer to use.
+It wouldn’t be surprising if this microgreen grew well on grow mats.
+Maybe we will try that when deciding which type of grow mat we prefer.

 Growing Tokyo Bekana Using the Weighted and Domed Methods